nickolasdzemian/lumi26/README.md

 # lumi26

+### STM8 mechanical thermostat with power button and potentiometer
-## STM8 Thermostat with two sensors, two modes and menu
+### Has two sensors, two modes, sensor error handling and menu